Emergency preparedness

 • Regular sources of food, water and gasoline might not be available

 Residents have a key role to play in responding to emergencies.
-Make plans to be able to take care of yourself and the members of your household for up to 72 hours.
+Make plans to be able to take care of yourself and the members of your household for a minimum of three days.

 Being prepared ahead of time will help you and your family cope with an emergency more effectively and enable you to make a faster recovery.